 While in the area, we'll dip back into literature with a visit to the scene of Diana Gabaldon's Outlander opus.
 We'll visit the site of Jerry MacKenzie's downed Spirtfire at a Milecastle.

-The last two days will be distinctly coastal with a visit to a castle that sits dramatically above the ocean on the North Sea and faces Norway.
+The last two days will be distinctly coastal with a visit to two castles that sit dramatically above the ocean on the North Sea and face Norway - one is grand, martial, large; the other is the cutest, cosiest castle you'll ever visit.
 We'll explore a hidden cove tucked into sea cliffs and take a cliff-top walk overlooking the waves below (just like in those old British black & white films, where the dramatic music kicks in and the ending scene finds the two lovers standing at the top in an embrace!....but I digress) and we'll see and hear sea bird colonies while the coastal view offers stretches of old fishing villages of the Scottish and English fleets.

-A Video Diary entry from three guests for the folks back home:
+A Video Diary entry from three guests for the folks back home, 2016:

 Reluctantly we'll head back to the bustle of Edinburgh by around 5pm on the last day.